+The Owl Nebula, also known as Messier 97 (M97), is a planetary nebula located in Ursa Major.
 The nebula lies at an approximate distance of 2,030 light years from Earth.
 It is known for its distinctive shape, resembling a pair of owl-like eyes, that can be seen in larger telescopes.

 The estimated age of the Owl Nebula is about 8,000 years.
 The nebula has the designation NGC 3587 in the New General Catalogue.